Ableton/ansible-role-prometheus-node-exporter/README.md

 - `node_exporter_user`: User to run `node_exporter` as.
 - `node_exporter_version`: Version of node_exporter to install from source.

+The following variables are used on Windows:

+- `windows_exporter_version`: Version of windows_exporter to install using Chocolatey.

 See the [`defaults/main.yml`](defaults/main.yml) file for full documentation on required and optional role variables.